 - 1/4 cup / 35g flour (plain/all purpose, wholemeal)

 - 1 tsp paprika , optional (Note 2)

 - 2 - 3 tbsp oil, enough to mostly thinly cover base (I use vegetable or canola)

 - Lemon wedges

 - Finely chopped parsley or dill , for garnish, optional

 - Use scrunched up paper towels to pat the fish dry on both sides.
 This is especially important if you are using thawed frozen fish.

-- Season the fish well on both sides (key!).
+- Season the fish well on both sides with salt and pepper (key!).